 Upstairs –as the access was just with stairs– was a private studio but we opened for curious visitors upon request.

-The terrace called ‘Abdón Porte‘ (long story about passion, play and life) was a totally private space, only reachable throughout the studio used basically by us when the place was closed, by supporters by appointment, or by special guests in specific gatherings we arranged.
-From this incredible space we developed 3 of the 4 concert for machines and one spontaneous concert after the remaining one which happened in the surroundings.
+The terrace called «Abdón Porte» (long story about Passion, Play and Life) was a totally private space, only reachable throughout the studio used basically by us when the place was closed, by supporters by appointment, or by special guests in specific gatherings we arranged.
+From this incredible space we developed 3 of the 4 programmed concert for machines, and a spontaneous one.

 In the following “accordion” menú you can see the full program arranged by date or kind of activity and details of the construction process, participants, supporters and collaborators.